-Waterman’s is a voice that tells stories straightforwardly and sympathetically, adopting a range of unusual character positions to give meaning to many forgotten forms of life and to recognise the complex and lasting impact of loss.
+Waterman’s is a voice that tells stories straightforwardly and sympathetically, adopting a range of unusual character positions to give meaning to many forgotten forms of life.
+Doing so recognises the complex and lasting impact of loss.

 Where Waterman excels is in the marriage of bold colloquialism with subtlety of form.
 The story always comes first, which is what makes the volume such gripping reading.
 But these poems are crafted with care and attention that deserves recognition.
 Anyone who believes that the art of rhyme is unfashionable could learn much from how it’s employed here.
 At the same time, it’s for this reason that these poems work more comprehensively as a written medium than a spoken one.

 Waterman’s verse also provocatively raises the divide between engagement and detachment for its readership.
 We’re often invited to seek traces of autobiography, such is the uncanny familiarity of feeling which resurfaces time and time again.
 But the poems consciously resist it too.
-Though they speak with involvement, they remain distant, anonymous, and mysterious.
-We pity the subjects because of what they are – a peer-pressured teenager in ‘Retrospect’, the unwitting victim of adultery in ‘Seeing him off’, the unnamed witness in ‘From a Birmingham Council Flat’ – rather than because of who they are.
+Despite the involvement, they remain distant and anonymous.
+We pity the subjects because of what they are – a peer-pressured teenager in ‘Retrospect’, the unwitting victim of adultery in ‘Seeing him off’, the unnamed witness in ‘From a Birmingham Council Flat’ – rather than who they are.

 By the time we reach ‘Growing Pains’, the most ostensibly autobiographical segment of the book, we might feel that we’re challenged to keep this principle in mind.
 We note the grittiness here that we don’t find elsewhere, touches of sarcasm and condescension that sensitively combine the grim experience of adult understanding with the soreness of childlike experience.